LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 .. figure:: figures/ExampleTabularOutput.png
 	:align: center

-	example of tabular output from the Data Searches Tool
+	Example of tabular output from the Data Searches Tool

-The combined sites table (see :ref:`figCombinedSites`) contains a summary of the sites that are found.
+The combined sites table (see :numref:`figCombinedSites`) contains a summary of the sites that are found.
 Again, this output is highly customisable and it is easy to exclude or include layers in this table as required.
 Any summary statistics can be included.

 .. _figCombinedSites:

 .. figure:: figures/CombinedSitesTableExample.png
 	:align: center

-	example of a combined sites table
+	Example of a combined sites table

 Finally, the log file details each step that was taken during the process, and gives some feedback about the outcomes of the steps.
-This includes reporting on the input for the search, the number of features that were selected in each data layer, and which data layers did not return any features (see :ref:`figLogFile`).
+This includes reporting on the input for the search, the number of features that were selected in each data layer, and which data layers did not return any features (see :numref:`figLogFile`).

 .. _figLogFile:

 .. figure:: figures/LogFileExample.png
 	:align: center

-	example of a Data Searches Tool log file
+	Example of a Data Searches Tool log file

 The following chapters, :doc:`setting up the tool <../setup/setup>` and :doc:`using the tool <../execute/execute>`, will guide you through setting up and operating the tool in such a way that these tool outputs meet the exact requirements of data searches within your organisation.